hschne/mochma/README.md

 mochma --exclude='public|*.js' --include='*.rb' --tags 'FIXME,PERFORMANCE' --author-mail="your.mail@email.com"
 ```

-You can run `mochma --help` to view various options
+You can run `mochma --help` to view usage information.

 ## Q&A